FalconSocial/frontend-assignment/API_DOC.md

 To support the development of the Task Manager we've provided a REST API layer implementing CRUD actions for a `task` resource.

 ## Getting started
 The API layer is a simple Sails application.

 Make sure that you provide an environment to support Sails.
-E.g. current version of NodeJS etc.
+E.g. relevant version of NodeJS etc.

 The setup is a standard Sails application.
 Any documentation around the setup is covered by the official Sails documentation.

 Read more about [Sails here](https://sailsjs.com/).

 The setup is provided in the `/server` folder.
-To get started run the following commands in the folder:
+To get started run the following commands in that folder:

 ```bash
 $ npm install